Skip to main content

 • Booleans become toggles

-Place your params dictionary at the top of the file, before any geometry code.
+Place your params dictionary near the top of the file, after any imports but before geometry code.

 Parameter UI Hints (printago dict)